glowkeeper/P3D/docs/labs/week1Session2.md

 ![](./images/blueToWhite.png)

-#### Creating a Ray-traced Circle
+#### Creating a Ray Traced Circle

 Finally, you are in a position to create an object that rays, _r_, intersect.
 You will place that object on the blue to white gradient you created above.

 Use the `vec3` and `ray` classes to hard code a sphere in `main.cpp`, simply by colouring red any pixel that hits a small sphere we place at −1 on the z-axis: